CA2528357431/CA2528357431.github.io/_pages/experience.md

 <img src="../MyFiles/vector.png" alt="vector" width="150">

+## **Title: Technical Assistant**
+- **Duration**: 2024.09 - 2025.05
+- **Keypoints**:
+  - Delivered comprehensive hands-on technical support to the development of Agentic AI projects
+  - Contributed to the system design process for LLM-driven product solutions.

 ## **Title: Machine Learning Associate**
+- **Duration**: 2024.09 - 2025.05

 ### Project: DiligenceGPT
 Ingest multi-modal information from multiple formats and provide high-quality due diligence consistently with reliable data sources.
-- **Duration**: 2025.01 - 2025.05
 - **Keypoints**:
-  - Created a data ingestion system to organize multi-modal information from unstructured documents and Internet
+  - Created a multimodal data ingestion system to organize information from 1000 unstructured data sources
-  - Built an agent to offer business insights from the company’s website and suggest key internal/external webpages
+  - Built an AI due diligence system that offers consistent quantitative evaluations and in-depth analysis
-  - Developed a RAG-based chatbot for real-time user Q&A with sourced answers from a vector database
+  - Developed a RAG-based chatbot for instant Q&A with sourced answers from a vector database
-  - Implemented an agent for due diligence, offering consistent quantitative startup evaluations and in-depth analysis
+  - Implemented an AI agent to provide minute-level real-time business insights from dynamic data sources
-  - Leveraged RabbitMQ to facilitates asynchronous communication between services and smooth demand peaks
+  - Facilitated large-scale and asynchronous AI services to smooth demand peaks
-  - Automated deployment of the multi-service AI system on AWS Fargate using GitHub Actions

 ### Project: Conversational Audience Builder for Synthetic Society
 Interactively guide users to build their customer profiles through conversation, and provide suggestions of attributes and values in the synthetic society
-- **Duration**: 2024.09 - 2024.12
 - **Keypoints**:
   - Developed a dynamic vector search system with query decomposition, boosting attribute retrieval recall to 89%
   - Implemented a Reranking&Validation module to enhance LLM output consistency and stability